Created; 19/03/2016, Changed 10/07/2025 - 09/07/2025

 ----------------------------------------------------------------------------------------------------------------------------

-- Right; Green is output waveform.
+- Right, Green is the output waveform.
 Increased C2 to 100nF provides output averaging and is a typical variant of this circuit.
 (AL-0017-07A).

 Conclusion;

 The last diagram may not be useful in this application.
-The application was for various sensors on a machine so peak vibration probably will be more useful in warning of failure or maintenance required.
-More likely simply connecting the output of the motion sensor amplifier to an A/D input would give more detail because it is raw data so that a noise spectrum analysis could be so you may determine individual part failure eg bearing failure in a micro-wind turbine.
-This is as the first circuit on the theoretical example page is implemented.
+The application was for various sensors on a machine, so peak vibration will probably be more useful in warning of failure or maintenance required.
+More likely, simply connecting the output of the motion sensor amplifier to an A/D input would give more detail because it is raw data, so that a noise spectrum analysis could be used, like an experienced mechanic may tell the fault in a machine by the sound it makes.

 The last diagram may not be useful in this application.
-The application was for various sensors on a machine so peak vibration probably will be more useful in warning of failure or maintenance required.
-More likely simply connecting the output of the motion sensor amplifier to an A/D input would give more detail because it is raw data so that a noise spectrum analysis could be so you may determine individual part failure eg bearing failure in a micro-wind turbine.
-This is as the first circuit on the theoretical example page is implemented.
+The application was for various sensors on a machine, so peak vibration will probably be more useful in warning of failure or maintenance required.
+More likely, simply connecting the output of the motion sensor amplifier to an A/D input would give more detail because it is raw data, so that a noise spectrum analysis could be used, like an experienced mechanic may tell the fault in a machine by the sound it makes.

 Thank you for the very instructive article.